Rubén Olivera: International career

 Olivera made 18 appearances for Uruguay between 2001 and 2005, and he represented his country at the 2001 Copa América under manager Daniel Passarella, as Uruguay were eliminated in the semi-finals, finishing the tournament in fourth place.

 Coaching career

 On 3 June 2022, Racing Aprilia announced to have hired Olivera as their new head coach.
+He was however sacked just two months later, on 19 August, a few weeks before the start of the 2022–23 Serie D season.